NETWAYS/ansible-collection-elasticstack/README.md

 ### Supported systems

-We test the collection on the following Linux distributions.
-Each one with Elastic Stack 7 and 8.
+We test the collection on the following Linux distributions, each one with Elastic Stack 8.

 * Rocky Linux 9
 * Ubuntu 22.04 LTS